CHAPTER NINE: PUBLIC PROCESS AND TIMING

-In view of the fact that technology, market conditions, and policy will continue to evolve, and that direct or indirect pressures for retail competition may result from federal actions, the Task Force has recommended that Nebraska's public policy framework be developed first around a priority to maintain low wholesale power costs (which are the cornerstone of low retail costs); second to enhance the operation of the Nebraska systems; and third, to prepare for retail competition on a conditional basis.
+In view of the fact that technology, market conditions, and policy will continue to evolve, and the federal government may issue some form of mandate for competition, the Task Force has recommended that Nebraska's public policy framework be developed first around a priority to maintain low wholesale power costs; second to enhance the operation of the Nebraska systems; and third, to prepare for retail competition on a conditional basis.
 This approach provides both flexibility and security for Nebraska consumers.

 9.1.1 Accommodation of National and Regional Changes

 First, there is a need to accommodate changes occurring nationally and in the region for generation and transmission.
 There are two key questions and options to consider:

 Second, to improve system efficiencies and prepare for retail competition, minimize operating costs and maximize opportunities for delivery of electricity or other services:

 In addition to the key state level policy questions noted above, there are local and federal issues to be considered.
 At the local level:

 At the federal level, there are issues being taken up within Congress and federal agencies that could have far-reaching impacts on Nebraska, as well as other low-cost states.
 It is important that local and state government have clearly articulated and consistent policy positions on these issues:

 Nebraska faces the same three choices on how to proceed now confronting other states: 1) develop no policy. do nothing and allow market forces to advance and possibly limit future policy options; 2) develop policies within a planning framework that includes a phased approach based on preconditions for action; 3) undertake immediate comprehensive policy changes to establish retail competition.